-Transportation provides our residents with access to work, school, shopping, recreation, health care, arts and culture, and other resources.
-Transportation costs, combined with housing costs, are a key driver of whether Florida is an affordable place to live.
-And as we continue to confront chronic poverty and unemployment, transportation can play a role creating access to opportunity for all of our residents.
+Transportation provides our residents with access to work, school, shopping, recreation, health care, and other services - and as we continue to confront areas of chronic poverty and unemployment, transportation can play a role creating access to opportunity for all of our residents.

 Transportation decisions also can support the health and well-being of our residents.
-Limited physical activity in many communities is a key contributor to childhood and adult obesity and associated chronic diseases.
+Limited physical activity in many communities is a key contributor to growth in childhood and adult obesity and associated chronic diseases.
 Creating safer options for walking, bicycling, and other forms of active transportation can help improve public health.
 So too can providing better access to fresh food, parks, recreation, health care, and other resources.